Serpent seed

 The doctrine of the serpent seed, also known as the dual-seed or the two-seedline doctrine, is a controversial belief in some fringe Christian or other Abrahamic religious movements that interprets the Biblical account of the fall of man as follows: the Serpent mated with Eve in the Garden of Eden, and the offspring of their union was Cain.
-Thus, adherents believe this event resulted in the creation of two races of people: the wicked descendants of the Serpent who were destined for damnation, and the righteous descendants of Adam who were destined to have eternal life.
+Adherents believe this event resulted in the creation of two races of people: the wicked descendants of the Serpent, who were destined for damnation, and the righteous descendants of Adam, who were destined to have eternal life.
 The doctrine frames human history as a conflict between these two races in which the descendants of Adam will eventually triumph over the descendants of the Serpent.

 Irenaeus (c.
-180), an Early Church Father, condemned the notion of original sin as adultery between Eve and the serpent in his book Against Heresies as a "Gnostic" heresy espoused by Valentinus (100–160).
-It also appeared in medieval Jewish literature, including the Targum Pseudo-Jonathan.
+180), an Early Church Father, condemned the notion of some people being naturally possessed of seeds of divinity in Against Heresies as a "Gnostic" heresy espoused by Valentinus (100–160).
+Valentinus did not, however, propose that there were children by Eve through the serpent or that there was a seed of the damned in contrast to the spiritual seed of the elect.
+The idea of the serpent having intercourse with Eve first appeared in medieval Jewish literature in Pirkei De-Rabbi Eliezer, written in the 8th century.
+However, this source does not contain the idea of a pervasive "serpent seed" existing later on—it merely accounts for Cain's evil.

+During the 19th century, the full serpent seed doctrine was invented by Daniel Parker (1781–1844), who promoted the doctrine among Primitive Baptists and wrote about it in his book Views on the Two Seeds (1826).